-11 Gross Things That Can Happen If You Don't Shower Right After Working Out
+What Can Happen If You Don't Shower After Exercise

 Getting in a workout during the day is a huge accomplishment.
 With life being so busy, it's easy to let the time slip away.
 Working out regularly is great for your health; however, not showering after a workout can definitely put you in a sticky situation.
 Washing your hair, blowdrying, and applying makeup are necessities, but lathering up with some soap and water within 2-3 hours of exercising can keep skin clean, acne at bay, and odors fresh (which everyone will appreciate, of course).

 As a certified health coach, I encourage clients to squeeze in time for a sweat session, one that really gets their heart rates up and skin to perspire.
 Sweating is awesome; it means you're detoxifying the body, clearing the skin, and working your body to its fullest potential.
 However, sitting in sweat for the remainder of the day or night can be pretty gross, and it can lead to clogged pores, gross smells, and less hygienic habits that can negatively impact health if not addressed stat.
 Here are 11 disgusting things that can happen if you forget to shower within a roughly three hour window.
 If you're short on time, grab some face and body wipes or wash your skin with some water.
 Any little bit helps.